-What’s a Good CTR for Google Ads + How to Improve Yours
+What Is a Good CTR for Google Ads + How to Improve Yours

-What is a good CTR for Google Ads?
-Are your ads measuring up?
-It can be disheartening to spend time and money on Google Ads, only to find they’re not generating the traffic or sales you expected them to.
+PPC ads are a vital part of any eCommerce digital marketing strategy.
+However, it can be disheartening to spend time and money on Google Ads, only to find they’re not generating the traffic or sales you expected them to.

 In this article, we’ll share what is a good CTR rate for Google Ads.
 Plus, if you find your Google Ads CTR to be on the low side, we’ll share tips on how to improve it.

-Before we find out what clickthrough rate you should be aiming for, let’s start with the basics.
+Before we find out what click-through rate you should be aiming for, let’s start with the basics.

-CTR is simply the ratio of people who click on your Google Ad when they see it.
+Click-through rate (CTR) is simply the ratio of people who click on your Google Ad when they see it.

 ad click-through rate formula